StoBrothers/teststompwebsocket/README.md

 Introduction
 --------------------------

-This is authentication system over STOMP and WebSocket.
+This is an authentication system over STOMP and WebSocket.
 Application provides the following functions:

-1. Authentication user over websocket.
+1. User authentication over websocket.
 2. Generate and save new token with expiration time of token.
 3. Internal service check opened sessions and check expired sessions every period seconds.
-4. You can to see storage with token at history page.
+4. You can see storage with token at history page.
-5. You can to see opened sessions at sessions page.
+5. You can see opened sessions at sessions page.

-How work with application?
+Run application
 ------------------------------
 You can open application in browser: http://localhost:8080